Structured Matrix Learning under Arbitrary Entrywise Dependence and Estimation of Markov Transition Kernel: Low-rank-plus-sparse matrix estimation

 \begin{assumption} The parameters of RSC condition satisfies $\kappa \geq 32 \tau \bars\max(1,\lambda^2)$, where $\bars$ is an upper bound of the sparsity level and $\kappa, \tau$ are defined in Assumption~\ref{asp:RSC}. \end{assumption}

 \begin{remark} Typically, we require ${\tau}/{\kappa}$ to be a small constant.
 When the observation map $\mathfrak{X}$ is identity, this assumption automatically holds since $\tau=0$. \end{remark}

 To guarantee the separability of low-rank matrices and sparse matrices, following \cite{candes2010matrix}, we define incoherent matrices in Definition~\ref{def:incoherence} and impose Assumption \ref{asp:L,S} on $L^{\star}$ and $S^{\star}$ in which we assume that the upper bounds are known for $\mu$, $r$ and $s$: $\barmu\ge \mu,\ \barr\ge r,\ \bars\ge s$.
+The incoherence condition ensures that the singular vectors of a low-rank matrix are not overly concentrated in any particular directions or entries, which is crucial for matrix completion \citep{candes2012exact,chen2015incoherence}.
+In our setting, it also facilitates separability from the sparse matrix.